z0rb1n0/pgplex/README.md

 * #### PostgreSQL proxy listener
  * Present any number of postgres clusters as if they were a single one, even across differen versions of the backend.
 This is done by allowing for the target cluster identifier to be encoded in the connection string's DB name,  thereby removing the need to provision a large number of addresses in your client facing network

-* #### Quorim-controlled masetr proxy/arbitrator allows a number of pgplex instances to operate in HA.
+* #### Quorim-controlled master proxy/arbitrator allows a number of pgplex instances to operate in HA.
  * A decision has not been made yet about whether or not to we should rely on external tools such as etcd for this

 * #### Session state-aware, nondisruptive transaction pooling